 AI algorithms manage logistics and warehouses.
 In-store AI can also lead to an interactive shopping experience.

-Voice commands allow customers to search and purchase products online.
+Voice commands allow customers to search for and purchase products online.
 Retailers can also build their brand using voice search and virtual assistants.
 Technology retailers should find ways to add value to customer’s services.
 Covid-19 has removed the hesitancy from using voice-enabled devices.
 Moreover, it is operational from smart home devices and phones.

-E.g: Personal assistants like Alexa, Google Assistant, and Siri are used as voice commands.
+For example, Personal assistants like Alexa, Google Assistant, and Siri are used as voice commands.
 Dominos uses Alexa to order pizza.
 Also used by hotels and grocery stores to make customers feel secure during the pandemic.
 Additionally, customers can prepare shopping lists and purchase the product.
 They also provide a seamless and personalized experience.

 virtual fitting rooms.
 Jewelry brands such as Kendra Scott use A.R which enables their customers to try ornaments virtually.